Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yangyuanyuan-huawei-mcp.md

 # Solution

-The LLM model, with its ability to comprehend diverse complex requirements and deliver corresponding functionalities, is well-suited for sophisticated batch network management scenarios, effectively addressing the aforementioned challenges.
+The LLM model, with its ability to comprehend diverse complex requirements and deliver corresponding functionalities, is well-suited for cross-vendor network equipment batch management, effectively addressing the aforementioned challenges.
 Therefore, we have introduced the MCP protocol to standardize the management of different LLM models, serving as the foundation for building an intelligent network control platform.

 To be more specific, there are three parts: